kaizhu256/node-utility2/README.md

 - analytics
 - none

-#### changes for v2017.4.6
+#### changes for v2017.4.14
-- npm publish 2017.4.6
+- npm publish 2017.4.14
-- add auto-retry option to function onParallelList
+- begin mass test-coverage of npm-ecosystem under https://github.com/npmtest
-- add depencency-tree-visualization and dependency-tree-size to README.md
+- add default testCase testCase_buildCustomOrg_default
-- add html-scraper to function browerTest
+- add shell-function shIsInGithubOrg to auto-determine whether using env-var \$GITHUB_ORG is appropriate or not
-- add property 'sortDefault' to dbTable, which defaults to [{ fieldName: '_timeUpdated', isDescending: true }]
+- add shell-functions shCryptoAesWithGithubOrg, shNpmNameListFetch
-- add optional callback to function dbTable.prototype.save
+- auto-screenCapture test-report and coverage.html in shell-function shBuildCiInternal
-- add shell-functions shGithubRepoListCreate, shNpmNameNormalize, shNpmPackageDependencyTreeCreate, shOnParallelListSpawn, shTravisRepoListFilterForNonActive
+- improve scaffolding feature of shell-function shBuildApp
-- add shell-function shNpmPackageNameListGetFromUrl, which allows shNpmdocRepoListCreate to create npmdocs directly from npm-website
+- merge env-vars \$npm_package_buildNpmdoc and \$npm_package_readmeParse into \$npm_package_buildCustomOrg
-- enable auto-cancel-mode by default when creating travis-repo
+- merge shell-function shBuildCustomOrg into shBuildCiInternal
-- streamline build-process for 'npm publishAfterCommitAfterBuild' to just one stage (alpha)
+- preserve percent-encoding in screenCapture files (so the url can be reconstructed)
 - none

 #### this package requires